Nantes slave trade: Context

 18th century view of Nantes port from l'île Gloriette, attributed to Nicolas Ozanne.

-The transatlantic slave trade, between Europe and America, deported 12 to 13 million Africans, the majority of those from the end of the 17th century onwards.
+The transatlantic slave trade, between Europe and America, transported 12 to 13 million Africans to the New World, the majority of those from the end of the 17th century onwards.
 In 1997, the historian Hugh Thomas claimed that 13,000,000 slaves left Africa as a result of the slave trade, of which 11,328,000 arrived at their destination, over 54,200 voyages.
-Every large European port was involved in the slave trade, although to varying degrees.
+The larger part of the trade was carried out by ships with their home port in the Americas.
+Within Europe, every large European port was involved in the slave trade, although to varying degrees.
 English ports were at the forefront; with 4,894 expeditions departing from Liverpool and 2,704 from London.

 Metropolitan France launched around 4,200 slave-ships and finds itself third place amongst slave-trading nations, after Great Britain and Portugal.
 The town of Nantes alone organised 1,744 expeditions, or 41.3% of the total for France.
 The following towns, in order of importance, together made up 33.5% of French slave voyages: Bordeaux, La Rochelle and Le Havre.

 The importance of Nantes in the slave trade can be explained as very important: the town benefits from its proximity with Lorient, the home of the French East India Company, which allowed the supply of Indiennes and money cowries, which were highly appreciated by slave merchants.

 This situation compensated for the shallow draft of the Loire estuary, which was limited to eleven feet and so allowed only for ships at a maximum of 150–170 tonnes in fully loaded conditions to reach Nantes.
 The Gironde estuary, however, had a draft of 14 to 16 feet, as a result of which 250 vessels could reach Bordeaux, a port situated far from the major routes between London and the Po Valley, capable of exporting the riches offered by the Aquitaine Basin.
 Nantes entered the slave trade relatively late, in 1707.
 The ship-owners found the triangular trade much more profitable than direct trade, which consisted in undertaking journeys between Europe and the Americas, as at the turn of the 17th century the port dealt mainly in interregional and European trade (encompassing the Iberian Peninsula, the British Isles and the North Sea), of which the majority of the traffic dealt in traditional commerce, in use since the medieval period, with products such as flour, wine and salt.